cloudfoundry/loggregator_emitter/README.md

-# Loggregator Sender
+# Loggregator Emitter

-This gem provides an API to send messages to the loggregator agent from Ruby applications.
+This gem provides an API to emit messages to the loggregator agent from Ruby applications.